Cultivating Core Values for Self-Awareness, College Programs & Career Paths

 In what ways might these values shape your daily decisions and interactions?

-Cultivating Your Chosen Values
+Practicing Your Chosen Values

 Your Roadmap to Self-Awareness

-Cultivating your core values extends beyond self-reflection; it is an essential aspect of making meaningful and deliberate choices guided by your inner compass.
-By choosing values that truly speak to your soul, you create a purposeful roadmap for your academic and personal life.
+Cultivating your core values is essential to making mindful, deliberate choices.
+By choosing values that genuinely speak to you, you create an informed and purposeful direction for your academic and personal life.
 Embrace these values as guiding principles that empower you to reach your best self.
+As you navigate college admissions and beyond, remember that growth is a process.
+It continues to expand as you trust your decisions, shape your moral character, and design your life.

 By thoughtfully nurturing a new value from time to time, you are adulting in the best possible way!
+This journey is not just about academics; it’s about becoming the person you aspire to be.